 Although you have probably written essays at school, you may be uncertain of what is expected in a university-level essay.
 Having organised notes and allowing yourself sufficient time for research and writing will be extremely helpful.
-It is recommended that you write an essay in three stages over the course of at least three weeks.
+Writing an essay can be broken down into different stages; it is recommended that you work on an essay over the course of several weeks.

 Prior to beginning, ensure you have a complete understanding of the question and an idea of how to answer it.
 Are you being asked to describe a theme?
 Explain an equation?
 Analyse an argument?
 Summarise research in a field?
 Understanding the precise nature of the question is key to your success.